Berta Cáceres: Family seeks justice

 "She (Cáceres' mother) taught her about indigenous communities, the difficulties of indigenous women, and the racism they lived with.
 Berta was raised in that environment," explains Spring.

-Before this time, there was generally little tension with the Lencas because elites had not started going after their land, Cáceres' nephew Silvio Carrillo, tells CNN.
+Before this time, there was generally little tension with the Lencas because their lands had not been targeted for development projects, explains Caceres' nephew Silvio Carrillo.

 Carrillo says Cáceres' mother (his grandmother), looked out for the underprivileged Lencas of the region, who often lacked access to education, and were subject to what he calls "pervasive racism."
 This had a huge influence on Cáceres' views.